 I like the concept of building my tools.
 I respect things I build more than easy purchases.
 There is a certain sense of pride in completing a project.
 It serves as a catalyst for making more stuff.
 This is the most complex project I've taken on to date, and I'm enjoying the success.

-There was a lot of labor . . .
+There was a lot . . .